Castux/code-club/brainfuck/README.md

 By using exclusively named variables, and enforcing the call convention in the compiler, we got a rather "safe" language, quite expressive, but still close to the underlying reality of the BF instruction set.

+Occasionally, the compiler will use memory above the current frame (denoted "registers" in the code) to hold temporary data.
+It can only be used for local operations, since that data might be overwritten by the next function call.
+This is not accessible from the language.

 # The T4 language

 ## Grammar